kubeedge/kubeedge/docs/contributing/memfootprint-test-setup.md

 # Measuring memory footprint of EdgeCore

-## Why measuring memory footprint
+## Why measure memory footprint?

-- This platform is also tagged for a light weighted edge computing deployment
-- To be able to be deployed over devices with less resources (for example, 256MB RAM)
+- This platform is designed for a light-weight edge computing deployment, capable of running on devices with few resources (for example, 256MB RAM)
-- It is required to know by deploying as many as possible pods, it showcases as much as less possible memory footprint
+- It is important to know when deploying many pods that it showcases as little memory footprint as possible

 ## KPI's measured